The Foothills Amateur Radio Society participated in the 2021 ARRL Field Day on June 26th through June 27th as individual and small group stations.

 |Class D||Home Stations - permanent or licensed locations on commercial power|

 |Class E||Home Stations - Like Class D, but on emergency power|

 |Class F||Emergency Operations Centers (EOC)|

-Most of you should be Class “1D,” using your home station.
+Most stations should use Class “1D,” when using your home station.
 If you use emergency power at your home station you are 1E.
 If you go to another location and set up a temporary station, you are class 1B for one or two people.
 If you have three or more operators, you are Class 1A.
 If a class 1B station uses battery power, you are “1B - battery.”
 There is a link to the full rules on the FARS Field Day page.

 It's perfectly reasonable to log field day contacts on paper.
 You just need to capture the information required.
 A proper log book makes it easier, but you can create columns on a sheet of paper.
 You need the date, time, freq/band (approximate is okay), mode (SSB, CW, PSK, etc.), call sign, class (eg. “1D”), and Section (eg “SCV”).
 Note if times are local or UTC.

 Here's an example:

 Once the contest is over, you may want to type up your contest log.

 Free logging software.
 If you just use it for logging and don't try to set up the rig/radio interface, they are not difficult to set up.
 Logging software can ease the logging process and provide some benefits such as duplicate checking.

 Most of these program can produce a Cabrillo format log file that the ARRL prefers for submitting Field Day logs.
 There is an example further down this page.